nnellans/terraform-guide/README.md

   - Option 1: Terraform will automatically load your file if it is placed in your Root Module directory and it is named:  `terraform.tfvars` or `*.auto.tfvars`
   - Option 2: Pass your tfvars file with the `-var-file` switch: `terraform plan -var-file=somefile.tfvars`
 - If not set by any other method, then Terraform will interactively prompt you for a value when you run `terraform apply`
+- Values are loaded in the following order, with the later options taking precedence over earlier ones:
+  - Environment Variables
+  - `terraform.tfvars` files
+  - `*.auto.tfvars` files
+  - `-var` and `-var-file` commandline options, in the order they are given

 ### Using a variable
 - `var.name`